-Working with yeasted breads can be intimidating don’t stress it.
+Working with yeasted bread can be intimidating but don’t stress!
 It’s really simple.
 If you feel like you need to practice try these favorites, Copycat Texas Roadhouse Rolls, Quick 45 Minute Cinnamon Rolls and Homemade Parker House Rolls.
 You’ll be an expert in no time, and adding star bread to your rotations will be excellent.
-It’s such a gorgeous bread!
+It’s such gorgeous bread!

 - Yeast: For this recipe I used instant yeast, which means you don’t have to mix it with the warm milk first if you don’t want to.
 Active yeast means you need to activate it.
 Which means you will definitely want to mix it with the warm milk first to feed it and to get it going.

 - Warm Milk: Make sure your milk is below 110 degrees F before you add the yeast or you’ll kill it.
-But also make sure it’s above 80 degrees F or it won’t activate it, it’ll be too cool.
-If you have a thermometer use it for best results.
+But also make sure it’s above 80 degrees F or it won’t activate it, it will be too cool.
+If you have a thermometer then use that for best results.

 - Don’t sweat it: Even if your circles aren’t perfect, most of the time mine are not, don’t worry about it.
 It always seems to come out just as beautiful and tastes just as amazing.

 - Twist: I found that you only need to twist the sections twice.